Single-Family Rental Investment Trends Report Q3 2023

 Methodology

-This report presents an analytical framework to develop a cross-market comparison for large multifamily investments.
-For the purposes of this analysis, “large multifamily” is considered to be assets containing 50 or more units with a valuation exceeding $20 million (note: $15 million original balance was used as a cutoff for large multifamily loans).
+This report presents an analytical framework to develop a cross-market comparison for opportunistic multifamily investments.
+For the purposes of this analysis, “large multifamily” is considered to be assets containing 50 or more units with a combined valuation exceeding $20 million.

-The top 50 U.S. metros1 are ranked using the Arbor-Chandan Large Multifamily Opportunity Matrix based on a composite of performance metrics.
-The Opportunity Matrix pays specific attention to how well metro-level economies have maintained strength over the past year and how markets have been positioned to benefit from continued labor and housing market shifts in 2023 and beyond.
-Overall, the matrix finds three western markets best suited to build on their strengths in the year ahead: San Antonio, Kansas City, and
+The top 50 U.S. metros1 are ranked using the Arbor-Chandan Large Multifamily Opportunity Matrix based on a weighted average of performance metrics.
+The Opportunity Matrix pays specific attention to how well metro-level economies have maintained strength over the past year and how they are positioned to handle shifting market conditions in 2024 and beyond.

 1 The top 50 metros are based on population estimates.
 All metros are reported at the Metropolitan Statical Area (MSA) level.